-The United States Attorney’s Office announced that during a federal court session in Billings, on November 16, 2012, before U.S. Magistrate Judge Carolyn S. Ostby, the following individual was arraigned:
+The United States Attorney’s Office announced that during a federal court session in Great Falls, on October 22, 2013, before Chief U.S. District Judge Dana L. Christensen, the following individual was arraigned:

-The defendant pled not guilty to the charge.
+The defendant pled not guilty to the charges.

 The charge, an indictment, information, or complaint, is merely an accusation, and all persons named as defendants are presumed innocent until proven guilty.
 A pre-trial conference and a trial date will be set, and the United States will be required to prove the allegations set forth in the indictment beyond a reasonable doubt.